-Sure, this time may be when you are finalizing names, packing your suitcase and installing the baby’s car seat, but take time for yourself.
+Sure, this time may be when you're finalizing names, packing your suitcase and installing the baby’s car seat, but take time for yourself.
 Your physical and mental wellbeing is important as you prepare for delivery.
-Consider getting a prenatal massage or treating yourself to a getaway or “Babymoon” before your baby arrives.
+Consider getting a prenatal massage or treating yourself to a getaway or “babymoon” before your baby arrives.

 Childbirth education classes and choosing a newborn provider are also important items that should be on your to-do list.
-Dr. Swank recommends patients take childbirth education classes and an infant CPR course as well.
-“I really feel this is important for any caregiver to be up-to-date with CPR,” she says.
+Take childbirth education classes and an infant CPR course as well.

-She strongly encourages first-time parents to take a breastfeeding class if they are interested in breastfeeding.
+She strongly encourages first-time parents to take a breastfeeding class if they're interested in breastfeeding.
 It’s important to educate yourself regarding practices that enable women to achieve their breastfeeding intentions, such as immediate skin-to-skin contact, rooming in, feeding in response to infant cues and avoiding pacifiers or unindicated supplementation.

 The postpartum period is over at about six weeks after delivery, but it can take your body up to a year before it goes back to feeling normal.
-“I think that’s one of the biggest things, it can take months for you to feel like yourself again, it’s really is common for it to take that long,” Dr. Swank says.
+However, it's common for it to take months for you to feel like yourself again.

 Baby blues are common postpartum, which is when women feel tearful or angry.
 It usually resolves without medication by two weeks postpartum.
 Postpartum depression lasts longer and it can occur anytime in the first year after birth.
-It is important that women discuss their symptoms with their doctor.
+It's important that women discuss their symptoms with their doctor.
 Resources and treatment options are available so ask for help if you need it.
-Ten to 20 percent of women have postpartum depression – you’re not alone.
+10 to 20% of women have postpartum depression — you’re not alone.

 There are support groups for parents, both traditional meetings and now on social media as well.
-Dr. Swank says many communities will have online social media groups of parents or parents-to-be in their local area where members post questions and offer advice and support as well as event pages for prenatal activities and events for mom and baby.
+Many communities will have online social media groups of parents or parents-to-be in their local area where members post questions and offer advice and support as well as event pages for prenatal activities and events for mom and baby.